NASA-PDS/deep-archive/docs/source/usage/index.rst

 8. The PDS Engineering Node Operations Team will notify you once delivery has been completed.

 8.  🎉 DONE

+.. note:: A limitation of the PDS API is that it does not provide support for a
+    collection referencing multiple versions of a product.
+As a result, the ``pds-deep-registry-archive`` cannot support this feature either.

 .. _`pagination bug`: https://github.com/NASA-PDS/pds-api/issues/73